michael2012z/BitBible/markdown/KJV/files/1Chr.md

 4. Even three thousand talents of gold, of the gold of Ophir, and seven thousand talents of refined silver, to overlay the walls of the houses withal:

 5. The gold for things of gold, and the silver for things of silver, and for all manner of work to be made by the hands of artificers.
-And who then is willing to consecrate his service this day unto the Lord?consecrate his service: Heb. fill his hand
+And who then is willing to consecrate his service this day unto the Lord?

 6. Then the chief of the fathers and princes of the tribes of Israel, and the captains of thousands and of hundreds, with the rulers of the king’s work, offered willingly,